AttorneyOnline/docs/docs/development/network/obsolete/Obsolete Packet Reference.md

 The masterserver used to support OOC chat like the Server does.
 This is no longer the case.
 The specification is the same (See Packet Reference).
 Note that `CT` with Server as receiver is not obsolete.

+# DOOM

+Sender: `Masterserver`
+Receiver: `Client`

+Indicates that the Client has been banned from AO.
+When the client receives this, it should display a popup reading "Glory to Arstotzka!" before closing the program.

 # HI